laelymenyon/dockerGGIR/README.md

 - vvanhees/base-r-ggir:GGIR1.10-1, which has R base and GGIR
 - vvanhees/ggir-default, which uses the beforementioned image to facilitate application of GGIR to data

-The code related to these images are in the respective folders.

 Images were built and pushed to Dockerhub with following commands:

 ```